 If your leopard gecko is exploring its surroundings, it’s a good sign – we’ve already established that.
 However, it’s essential to note how your reptile is moving.
-Does it move effortlessly through its tank, or does it have shaky moves?
+Does it move effortlessly through its

 If it’s happy and healthy, a leopard gecko will move boldly, but slowly, in its enclosure, especially at dawn/dusk, since that’s when these reptiles are primarily active.

 Observe your gecko’s body posture.
 A content leo will have a relaxed tail, an upright head, and wide ear openings!

 Watch this adorable leopard gecko called Sylvia exploring her

 3. It Doesn’t Mind Being Handled